-Our quasi-personal, somewhat historical look at the Portland Trail Blazers continues today with a look at the '76-'77 and '77-'78 seasons during which the Blazers had a legitimate shot at the NBA title.
-We'll take the championship year first and follow up tomorrow with the following season.
+Our quasi-personal, somewhat historical review of the Portland Trail Blazers continues today with a look at the '76-'77 championship team.

 Many people cite Portland's ascension in 1976 as proof that anything can happen in this league, arguing the case for heretofore dormant teams jumping on the scene and steamrolling their way to glory.
 While it's true the Blazers did capture their first and only NBA title in their first ever crack at the playoffs, the roster in the fall of '76 bore little resemblance to the spring prior.
 Lionel Hollins, Bob Gross, and Larry Steele were popular holdovers, but the rest of the rotation was re-made in a single off-season in a series of events unlikely to be duplicated ever again.